ginobaltazar7/66daysofdata/DataModeling/README.md

 ### Useful Tools
 [DBDiagram](https://dbdiagram.io/home) free, simple tool to draw ER diagrams by just writing code.

 [Holistics](https://docs.holistics.io/docs/modeling/) BI platform that aims to enable self-service data.
+And a [short demo](https://www.youtube.com/watch?v=CCGPheSCVYQ) how to create A Google Cloud MySQL Database and a Dash in Holistics

 ### Support Me